 - Understand that tardies and leaving school early should be an exception, not a norm.

-The majority of students who have accumulated more than three unexcused absences from school or tardies at University Park are not considered habitual/chronic truants but would be categorized as soft truants.
+Most students with more than three unexcused absences from school or tardies at University Park are not considered habitual/chronic truants but would be categorized as soft truants.

 Soft Truancy includes, but is not limited to: